Author's Blog

 #4:

-My surgeon, said to my mom, dad and I that our behavior is a "testimony to the strength of this family."
+My surgeon said to my mom, dad and I that our behavior is a "testimony to the strength of this family."
 He obviously has no idea that my parents are divorced…

 #5:

 For the first four days after my surgery, I was put on a morphine drip.
 I could push the button every eight minutes for pain relief.
 (Imagine a fork jabbing and twisting your intestines like noodles - that was how the internal stitches felt, even with the drip).
 Well, I turned out to be allergic to the morphine; it made me itch like I had mosquito bites all over my body.
 So, the nurse decided to give me a second IV with hydroxyzine to make the itch stop.
-The combination of medicines was too much for my 70-pound body to handle - I fell unconscious.
-When I finally woke up hours later (not on my own, but with help), she asked me, "how much did you say you weighed again?"
+The combination of medicines was too much for my sub-70-pound body to handle - I fell unconscious.
+When I finally woke up hours later (not on my own, but with help), she asked me, "How much did you say you weighed again?"
 When I told her, she exclaimed "Oh, if I'd known, I wouldn't have given you that much medicine!"
 I was shocked: Nurses are supposed to have the patient's records on hand.
-And, even if she didn't have my records, couldn't she see me with her own two eyes and know to ask?
+And, even if she didn't have my records, couldn't she see my childlike frame with her own two eyes and know to ask?
 Of course I didn't think to tell her myself - I trusted that she, as a heathcare professional, would know how to measure a safe dose.

 #6